Code-Institute-Submissions/ryan7984-portfolio1/README.md

 Colour Scheme

-Due to the nature of the website green is a predominant color so I decided to use a pallet of colours which would complement green.
+Due to the nature of the website green is a predominant colour so I decided to use a pallet of colours which would complement green.
-I used a brighter stand out color to draw attention to the contact button and white colored text where needed to make the text easier to read.
-I toned down the background color of the body from white to make the pages easier on the eye.
-I feel the color of the header and footer provide nice contrast to the rest of the color scheme.
+I used a brighter stand out colour to draw attention to the contact button and white coloured text where needed to make the text easier to read.
+I toned down the background colour of the body from white to make the pages easier on the eye.
+I feel the colour of the header and footer provide nice contrast to the rest of the colour scheme.

-* #3A3A3A - Dark shade of gray
+* #3A3A3A - Dark shade of grey
 * #FFD200 - Light yellow shade
 * #1A2D40 - Dark shade of cyan-blue
-* #CCCCCC - Chinese silver/light shade of gray
+* #CCCCCC - Chinese silver/light shade of grey
 * #04AA6D - Green-cyan

 ![Color gradient for website ](assets/images/color-gradient-%20website%20.png)